Bendigo Field Naturalists Club - nest box project

 Height for placement on trees is between 3-4 metres for practicality.
 For best phascogale box placement a tree is selected that has branches or canopy that interconnect with adjacent trees.
 This allows phascogales to jump across when dispersing so the animal can avoid travelling on the ground in areas immediately surrounding the base of the tree with the box.

 Where possible, at least two boxes are installed at each location.
 The distance between boxes is no more than 5m.
 This provides adequate boxes for phascogales and sugar gliders otherwise gliders may prevent phascogales from using a box where only one is available.
 Best case scenario would be to place a cluster of four boxes enabling both winter and summer shelter that caters for changing sun angles/direction during winter and summer seasons and the extremes of seasonal temperature experienced in Bendigo.
+Recent research indicates clusters of 3 or more nest boxes per site are required to suit the habitat requirements of female phascogales (Goldingay et al. 2024).

 It is important to note that although nest boxes play an valuable role in providing shelter in areas where forests have been modified they are not as good as real tree hollows which provide superior thermal protection from heat and cold.
 A study by (Rowland et al. 2017) found nest-box temperatures were strongly influenced by ambient temperatures and solar radiation whereas tree hollows buffered external temperature fluctuations.